3 Arkansas officers suspended after video captures beating

 MULBERRY, Ark.
-(AP) — Three Arkansas law enforcement officers were suspended Sunday following social media outrage over a video that shows a suspect being held down on the ground and beaten.
+(AP) — Three Arkansas law enforcement officers have been suspended and a state police investigation launched after a video posted on social media showed a suspect being held down on the ground and beaten by police.

-Crawford County Sheriff Jimmy Damante issued a statement Sunday evening, stating two county deputies will be suspended during the course of the Arkansas state police's investigation into the incident and the sheriff's office's internal investigation.
-A Mulberry police officer also was suspended.
+Arkansas State Police said Sunday night that it would investigate the use of force by the officers earlier in the day outside a convenience store in Mulberry, about 140 miles (220 kilometers) northwest of Little Rock.

+Two Crawford County sheriff's deputies and one Mulberry police officer were suspended Sunday, city and county authorities said.
+The officers were responding to a report of a man making threats outside the convenience store, authorities said.

 “I hold all my employees accountable for their actions and will take appropriate measures in this matter,” Damante said.